christopherm99/vue-railroad-diagram/README.md

 # Optionally run this in a second terminal (for coverage preview)
 cd coverage/lcov-report
-npx http-server # Or your favorite autorefreshing server
+npx http-server # Or your favorite auto-refreshing server
 ```

 Running a global instance of Jest (discouraged):